-- This is the extent to which an action will improve the preservation of the institution's collections. - Actions that will result in dramatic improvement in the present condition of materials, substantial decrease in the rate of deterioration, substantial increase in efficiency of current preservation activities, or considerable savings of time, energy or money. - To evaluate impact, consider the following questions: - To what extent will the implementation of a specific action improve preservation of the collections? - How great is the immediate impact and what is the potential impact of implementing this action? - The greater the impact of an action, the higher its priority.
+- Actions that will result in dramatic improvement in the present condition of materials; a substantial decrease in the rate of deterioration; a substantial increase in efficiency of current preservation activities, or considerable savings of time, energy or money. - To evaluate impact, consider the following questions: - To what extent will the implementation of a specific action improve preservation of the collections? - How great is the immediate impact and what is the potential impact of implementing this action? - The greater the impact of an action, the higher its priority.